AmineDjeghri/awesome-os-setup/windows_workflow/README.md

 - [jupyter autocmplete](https://github.com/krassowski/jupyterlab-lsp#installation)

-### 3.2 Coding using Linux(WSL) inside Windows
+### 3.2 Coding using Linux (WSL) inside Windows
 Lot of libraries and codes are made for Linux.
 Hence, using WSL is the best choice.
 Do not code in both OS, use for example pycharm or vscode on windows with a conda environement installed on WSL.
 The best thing is to combine the power of Windows with WSL.

-The most amazing thing about windows latest version is WSL (WSL2.0 exactly).
+The most amazing thing about a Windows latest version is WSL (WSL2.0 exactly).
 You can run Linux in Windows.
 It is fantastic.
 Virtualization overhead is not noticeable, full integration between guest and host os's, you can run binaries compiled for MS Windows from linux.
 Full development toolchain is available as WSLessentialy is linux VM in second incarnation.
 It supports snapshots and is portable.
 This made windows useful.
 - You can install packages directly in Ubuntu
-- You can easily navigate and communicate between ubuntu and windows as Ubuntu acts like a disk drive.
+- You can navigate and communicate between ubuntu and windows as Ubuntu acts like a disk drive.
 - You can install conda environment in ubuntu, use GPU, use pycharm on windows to connect to WSL conda env and more.